lapinek/platform-scripting/README.AM.md

 <br/>

-You can also use [JavaImporter Constructor](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Scripting_Java#JavaImporter_Constructor) in Rhino, which allows for reusing explicit _class_ or _package_ references.
+You can also use [JavaImporter Constructor](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Scripting_Java#JavaImporter_Constructor) in Rhino, which allows for reusing explicit _class_ or _package_ references by putting them in a namespace.
 For example:

 <br/>